 In the Statement of Cash Flows, cash and cash equivalents comprise:

-- · Money market instruments;

-- Call accounts; and

-- Current accounts.
+- Call accounts: and - Current accounts.

 Cash and cash equivalents include items held for the purpose of investing and meeting short-term cash commitments and are carried at cost, which, due to their short-term nature, approximates fair value.